-Thank you very much for your interest in the EGU General Assembly 2019.
-Please follow the guidelines on this page for the submission of your abstract.
-The abstract deadline is 10 January 2019, 13:00 CET.
+Thank you for your interest in the EGU General Assembly 2020.
+Please follow the guidelines on this page for submission of your abstract.
+The abstract submission deadline is 15 January 2020, 13:00 CET.
 Please note that an abstract processing charge (APC) of €40 gross per abstract is levied.
 Abstracts submitted to the GIFT workshop are exempted from the APC.
-In any case, all first authors of abstracts submitted to the General Assembly 2019 have to be a 2019 EGU member.
-The membership can be acquired separately or upon abstract submission.
+All first authors of abstracts submitted to the General Assembly 2020 have to be a 2020 EGU member.
+The membership can be acquired upon abstract submission.

 Abstract submission recipe

 - Use a text editor of your choice to compile your abstract: title, author(s), affiliation(s) of author(s), and abstract text.
 Your abstract body should have 100–500 words.